 11 LMS = Learning Management System.
-The LMS of Bristol Community College is Blackboard
+The LMS of Community College of Rhode Island is Blackboard

 12 20 Jobs That Have Disappeared - TheStreet; 24 Jobs That No Longer Exist | Mental Floss; 8 Jobs From 50 Years Ago That Are Obsolete (businessinsider.com); Obsolete Jobs Due to Technology - 09/2021 (linktoworks.com).